 If we find out there's any other difference in behavior, or if the change rolls out more widely, we'll let you know.

 The heart button appears to be rolling out more widely, as we've received several more reports from Android Police readers, and it has even showed up on some of our own phones.
-It functions just like it did in the initial test — tapping it brings up a toggle to choose if you want more or less articles on the same topic.
+It functions just like it did in the initial test — tapping it brings up a toggle to choose if you want to see more or less content on the same topic.

 - Giacomo Gregori,